software-tools-books/js4ds/_en/intro.md

 Greg would like to thank everyone at [Rangle](https://rangle.io/) who was so patient with him when he was learning JavaScript.

+Toby would like to thank his wife for her support and patience while he swore about how annoying JavaScript is to debug.

 ## Exercises {#s:intro-exercises}

 ### Setting Up